-Section 1.
-The Department will make available up to fifty (50) rounds of practice ammunition per month for any authorized caliber weapons for each gun qualified corrections Officer/Sergeant, provided the Officer/Sergeant uses this ammunition at a range under supervised conditions.
-Gun qualified staff covered by this agreement shall be provided with ammunition appropriate to their weapon and consistent with Department policy.
-Employees shall, upon request, be issued two (2) months of their allotment of practice ammunition during any sixty (60) day period.
+Section 15.1.
+The Department will make available up to six hundred (600) rounds of practice ammunition annually for any Department authorized caliber weapons for each gun qualified corrections Officer/Sergeant, provided the Officer/Sergeant uses this ammunition at a range under supervised conditions.
+Gun qualified employees covered by this agreement shall be provided with ammunition appropriate to their weapon and consistent with Department policy.

-Section 2.
+Section 15.2.
 Course of Fire.
 The Department shall meet and confer with the Guild prior to any changes to the Course(s) of fire for gun qualification.

-Section 3.
+Section 15.3.
 Vests.
 The Department shall provide gun qualified employees with body armor of threat level IIIA, employees at their discretion may elect a level IIA vest.
 Vests shall be replaced whenever they are defective, but in no case longer than the manufacturer suggested replacement period.

-Section 4.
+Section 15.4.
 Range Fee Reimbursement.
 Gun qualified employees shall be reimbursed up to \$15 per month for range fees.
 Such reimbursement may also be made on an annual basis.
 In order to be eligible for reimbursement, the employee is required to submit a request accompanied by a receipt.

-ARTICLE 16: BULLETIN BOARDS
+ARTICLE 16: BULLETIN BOARDS Section 16.1.

-Section 1.
 Postings.
-The employer agrees to permit the Guild to post on County bulletin boards, the announcement of meetings, election of officers, and any other Guild material which is not prohibited by state law or County ordinance.
+The County agrees to permit the Guild to post on County bulletin boards, the announcement of meetings, election of officers, and any other Guild material which is not prohibited by state law or County ordinance.
+Section 16.2.

-Section 2.
 Job Announcements.
 Job announcements will be posted on appropriate bulletin boards.
+King County Corrections Guild - Department of Adult and Juvenile Detention [295/Q2]